Nashville Predators Logo

 Nashville Predators Logo 1998-2011

-The first emblem was difficult for visual perception due to a large number of colors.
-It depicts the head of an ancient saber-toothed tiger in profile with an open mouth, from which powerful, sharp, and long fangs protruded.
-The animal’s ears are pressed, the eye is narrowed, the withers are straightened and directed forward.
-The image of the animal is made up of claw-like strokes and strict lines.
-The head has a double edging – blue and yellow.
+The first emblem was complex to perceive visually due to the large number of colors.
+It depicted the head of an ancient saber-toothed tiger in profile, with an open mouth from which protruded powerful, sharp, long fangs.
+The animal’s ears are pressed, eyes narrowed, withers straightened, and directed forward.
+The image of the animal consists of claw-like strokes and strict lines.
+The head has a double outline, blue and yellow.

 2011 – today